a decade of students dedicated to chamber music

 Fourth Music Director

 Virginia E Tilley is an emerging choral conductor with a particular interest in Medieval and Renaissance sacred music.
 Virginia completed her B.A. in Music at the College of William & Mary, where she studying choral conducting with Dr. Miles Canaday and Dr. James Armstrong, and received Honors for her senior thesis on thirteenth century liturgy and Gregorian chant in England.
 After graduating from the College in 2019, Virginia began a Master program in Choral Conducting with a concentration in sacred music at the Catholic University of America.
-After completing this degree, she hopes to work in music education, with an emphasis on Roman Catholic liturgical music.
+Additionally, she is teaching choral music at Oakcrest Girls School and is the organist at The National Shrine of St .
+Alphonsus Liguori in Baltimore, Maryland.